camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

    Service dependencies are automatically managed for you if you use the [Process Application API]({{< relref "user-guide/process-applications/index.md" >}}).
 {{< /note >}}

 The Camunda JBoss/Wildfly subsystem manages process engines as JBoss Services in the JBoss Module Service Container.
-In order for the Module Service Container to provide the process engine service(s) to the deployed applications, it is important that the dependencies are known.
+For the Module Service Container to provide the process engine service(s) to the deployed applications, it is important that the dependencies are known.
 Consider the following example:

 {{< img src="../img/jboss-service-dependencies.png" title="JBoss Service Dependencies" >}}